anthay/ELIZA/doc/Eliza_part_1.md

 I believe it to be an accurate simulation of the original because I followed closely the description Weizenbaum gives in an article on page 36 of the January
 1966 edition of Communications of the ACM titled *ELIZA - A Computer Program For the Study of Natural Language Communication Between Man And Machine*.
 When given the same prompts, this simulation reproduces exactly the conversation shown in the 1966 CACM article.
 The C++ source is [eliza.cpp](https://github.com/anthay/ELIZA/blob/master/src/eliza.cpp) and a transcription of the original 1966 script file is [here](https://github.com/anthay/ELIZA/blob/master/scripts/ELIZA-script-DOCTOR-original-1966-CACM-appendix.txt).

 That’s it.
-Read on for fluf.
+The rest of this page is human slop and is best skipped over.

 ---